TES3MP/CoreScripts/tutorials/EventHooks.md

 customEventHooks.triggerHandlers("OnServerExit", customEventHooks.makeEventStatus(true, true), {})
 ```

-Using the customCommandHooks API:
-===

-To add a command, simply run `customCommandHooks.registerCommand(cmd, callback)`.
-Here `cmd` is the word after `/` which you want to trigger your command (e.g. "help" for `/help`) and callback is a function which will be ran when someone sends a message starting with "/" and `cmd`.

-Callback will receive as its arguments a player's `pid` and an array of all command parts (their message is split into parts by spaces, after removing the leading '/', same as in the old `commandHandler.lua`).

-You can then perform staff rank checks by calling `Players[pid]:IsAdmin()` etc.

 Event table
 ===
 This table will follow this format: `event(args)`, where `event` and `args` are as described in *Using the customEventHooks API:*

-Most of the events are the same as `eventHandler.lua` functions, with some extra arguments:
+Most of the events are the same as `eventHandler.lua` functions with some extra arguments:

 * OnPlayerConnect(pid)
 * OnPlayerDisconnect(pid)